Yogesh-K-Matkar/react_concept_react_app/README.md

     Eg:-

-    const routeLinks = createBrowserRouter([
+    const routeLinks = createBrowserRouter(
+      [
         {
           path: "/",
           element: <AppLayout />,
           children: [
                       { path: "/", element: <Home /> },
                       { path: "/about", element: <About /> },
                       { path: "/movie", element: <Movie /> },
-    { path: "/contact", element: <Contact /> },
+                      { path: "/contact", element: <Contact /> }
                     ],
-    errorElement:<ErrorPage />,
+          errorElement: <ErrorPage />,
         },
-    ]);
+      ]
+      );

      <RouterProvider router={router} />

     Props of createBrowserRouter:-

-      a. path:- It accepts a navigation path name, which is displayed in the browser URL.
+      1. path:- It accepts a navigation path name, which is displayed in the browser URL.

-      b. element:- It holds a component that gets rendered when the associated path is displayed in the browser URL
+      2. element:- It holds a component that gets rendered when the associated path is displayed in the browser URL

-      c. children:- It also holds an array of paths along with a child component, which is going to render in the  Page Body section.
+      3. children:- It also holds an array of paths along with a child component, which is going to render in the  Page Body section.

           1. In the above element <AppLayout> is a component that consists of a Header and a Footer section, which is common for the entire application.
           2. Children are included dynamically in the Body section between the Header section & Footer section by <Outlet> react router component, based on the associated path, gets called on clicking of the link which is generated using <NavLink> react router component.
           3. Loader prop of children takes a function that returns JSON data from the function through fetchAPI() as API data.
           4. Action prop of children takes a function that returns JSON data from the function through formData() that is used to UPDATE different fields of data submitted in the component by Form action.

-      d. errorElement:- It holds the component that gets rendered when the associated element component's error occurs due to syntax, logic, etc.
+      4. errorElement:- It holds the component that gets rendered when the associated element component's error occurs due to syntax, logic, etc.

 4. Due to the <a> HTML tag, when a link is clicked, there is a full postback of the page, so no use of <a> anchor HTML tags in React.
     Therefore, in React, the built-in component <NavLink> is provided in place of the <a> anchor tag or any navigation HTML tag to avoid postback/refresh of the entire page.
     In <NavLink>, their is 'to' attribute is replaced with the <a> tag 'href' attribute.

     Syntax:-

       HTML Tag:-

-    <a href="#">Link</a>
+          < a href="#" >Link< /a >

       In React:-

-    <NavLink to="#">Link</NavLink>
+          < NavLink to="#" >Link< /NavLink >

-5. Active Link is a concept of highlighting the current selected Link based on the colour of the Link is different from all other non-selected Link colours.
+5. Active Link is a concept of highlighting the current selected Link based on the color of the Link is different from all other non-selected Link colors.

     There are 3 ways of adding 'active' CssClass with 'nav-link' CssClass